servo/surfman/README.md

 actually open the window.

 Likewise, `surfman` is not a UI toolkit.
 For that, see GTK+ and many other libraries.
-It's possible to use `surfman` alongside any of these UI toolkits to integrate GPU rendering into an application, however.
+It's possible to use `surfman` alongside any of these UI toolkits to efficiently integrate GPU rendering into an application, however.

 ## Why `surfman`?